e-kwsm/abinit/doc/tutorial/gw1.md

   * **Hhartree**: diagonal expectation value of the Hartree Hamiltonian (equal to E_lda - Vxclda for the first iteration only)
   * **SigX**: diagonal expectation value of the exchange self-energy
-  * **SigC[E(N-1)]**: diagonal expectation value of the correlation self-energy (evaluated for the energy of the preceeding iteration)
+  * **SigC[E(N-1)]**: diagonal expectation value of the correlation self-energy (evaluated for the energy of the preceding iteration)
   * **Z**: quasiparticle renormalization factor Z (taken equal to 1 in methods HF, SEX, COHSEX and model GW)
   * **dSigC/dE**: Derivative of the correlation self-energy with respect to the energy
   * **Sig[E(N)]**: Total self-energy for the new quasiparticle energy